-They may not be able to partake in the grape, but that doesn’t mean kids can’t enjoy a trip to Napa.
-As long as you limit the number of tasting stops (always a good idea when carpooling a load of little ones, obviously) and throw in some activities just for them, the whole family can enjoy a day or a vacation in wine country.
+They may not be able to partake in the tastings, but that doesn’t mean kids can’t enjoy a trip to Napa.
+As long as you limit the number of stops (always a good idea when carpooling a load of little ones, obviously) and throw in a few activities just for them, the whole family can enjoy a day or a vacation in wine country.
 See our favorite places below.

 THINGS TO DO

 At the base of the valley lies Napa itself, a former drive-by town that in recent years has transformed into a destination in itself.
 Downtown’s best stops are clustered around a bend in the river, so take a walk along the paths or over the bridges to stretch the legs after the first bit of driving.
 You may even want to duck into one of downtown’s tasting rooms (we love Bounty Hunter, as well as the bargains at the Oxbow Wine Merchant to get the day started off right.

 If you’re going to ask kids to sit in the car and then behave at the wineries while you try a wine or two, they’re going to have to run off some energy first.
 A stop at the Calistoga Petrified Forest offers trails through a redwood forest that’s hard as a rock.
 Thanks to a volcano eruption 3.4 million years ago when weird winged creatures roamed the earth, all redwoods you’ll see have been turned to stone.

 Another great option is to pile the family onto the luxurious Napa Wine Train and take the driving out of the equation.
 The three-hour roundtrip journey flies by while you enjoy gourmet lunch or dinner (and local wines for the grownups) in the vintage dining or domed cars.
 Kids can get fresh air waving out the back of the train at the cars crawling up and down the valley.